 Providing – The rooster will search out tasty food bits and call the hens over to enjoy the snack.
 He makes sure that his hens get started eating first in the morning and then he begins to eat too.
 In addition, roosters provide the necessary actions for having fertile eggs, in case you want to hatch out eggs in an incubator or let a broody hen set on a clutch of eggs.

 Crowing– Now I am sure you are wondering how I can put a positive light on this noisy ear splitting wake up call.
 First, roosters don’t necessarily start crowing before dawn.
 Ours will often stay quiet until they hear me in the feed shed, dishing up breakfast.
 Roosters crow to warn other roosters to stay away.
 They also crow to celebrate, such as when breakfast arrives, after mating, or to show pecking order.
 In addition, they will crow to let the hens know the location of the flock, when it’s time to head back to the coop at night and various other reasons.
-But the best reason for flock security would be the crowing to warn of an approaching visitor.
+But the best reason, for flock security, would be the crowing to warn of an approaching visitor.

 While you may decide to re -home your cockerel and just keep the pullets, I am very glad I kept one particular oops rooster.
 Even though I ordered all pullets, we received a rooster in the bunch.
 He is a white rock cockerel who we named King.
+For years, King was the star of our poultry area.
+He may have jumped at me once or twice in his younger, impulsive days.
+I quickly put a stop to that and he grew into a wonderful protector.

 I see benefits and uses when you keep the rooster.
 Let me know how your surprise roosters turn out.